wisdomadzorgenu/remo-coding-challenge-1/README.md

 # remo-coding-challenge-1
-- Fork this repo to your account
+- Fork this repo
 - Run `npm install`
 - If you are planning to use firebase, create a firebase project and add your config in `src/services/firebase`
 - Sample express server is added within this repo.
 Run `npm run start-server` to start the server in port `8000`.
-- This server contains sample get and post request apis and will be accessed in Login page from browser as an example (Component: Auth.tsx)
+- This server contains sample get and post request apis and will be accessed in Login page from browser as an example (Component: `Auth.tsx`)
 - You are free to use either server and/or firebase for state management
 - Run `npm run start` to start the react web server.
 This will open the landing page with login button